 When it comes to dining, that’s about all we recommend.
 If you are considering Downtown Disney because you don’t have a park ticket, you could just as easily consider eating at one of the Disney hotels.
 In that regard, both the Grand Californian and Disneyland Hotel have dining options that we prefer to most of what’s offered in Downtown Disney.

 If you can’t get your fill of Disney shopping in the parks, there are a few stores in Downtown Disney that might scratch your itch.
-Here’s a current list:
+Here’s a current list of noteworthy stores:

 World of Disney – If your goal is to get lost amongst Disney souvenirs, this sprawling store has you covered.
 Pretty much any Disneyland souvenir sold in the parks is available here.